Remembering Inez St. John

-This blog post pays tribute to Inez St. John, a pleural mesothelioma patient who died on July 31st, 2019, just eight months after her diagnosis.
+This blog post honors Inez St. John, a pleural mesothelioma patient who died on July 31st, 2019, just eight months after her diagnosis.
 She was 72 years old.

 Mesothelioma Hub interviewed Inez and her family in February.
 The St. John family graciously opened their home to us and spent hours in front of the camera sharing information about Inez’s diagnosis, treatment, and their experiences caring for a family member with cancer.

 Inez St. John was soft-spoken, but her smile lit up the room.
 She was kind but strong — an independent mother and grandmother who never wanted to accept help from anyone.

 Her mesothelioma diagnosis in November 2018 changed all of that.
 Suddenly, Inez was the one who needed help.

 “I’ve always been very independent and didn’t want anybody helping me with anything,” she said.
 “I have a hard time with it.”

 Inez never worked directly with asbestos.
 However, her husband, Billy Ray St. John, worked on the line at Capco for 14 years.
 The company manufactured asbestos pipe.
 Inez was a victim of indirect exposure, inhaling the toxic dust while washing her husband’s clothing and cleaning his shoes.